Lateral Associate Hiring FAQs

 Benchmarks are the specific skills and expertise necessary to perform the work that is unique to individual practice groups.
 Benchmarks are also keyed to developmental levels.
 There are four developmental levels in the framework.
 Progression through the levels is flexible and based on merit and skills development, as determined in the annual evaluation process.

 As a new lateral associate, would I be assigned to a mentor, or do I need to seek one out on my own?

-Associate Mentors help associates make a smooth transition into their practice groups and the firm.
+Associate Connections help associates make a smooth transition into their practice groups and the firm.
 Of course, all of our associates are welcome to seek guidance and mentorship from anyone who they meet that they seem to “click” with.

 What kind of training would I receive as a new associate at the firm?

 Pepper Hamilton is committed to offering its attorneys a superior training experience and has a comprehensive firm-wide training curriculum for all associates – not just junior associates.
 Training programs are offered at the firm-wide, department and practice group level.
 Associates are assigned to “learning paths” for their level and practice group.
 The learning paths align with the firm’s associate development framework and give associates a blueprint for success at Pepper.

 Our Attorney Training Program offers training and resources in the following areas:

 When and how would I expect to receive feedback?

 Feedback is a two-way street.
 We encourage our partners and senior associates to provide feedback and guidance to associates with whom they work, but associates should not be shy about asking for constructive feedback on their work product.